Aloz1/intrinsicTerminal-vim-theme/README.md

 Installation
 ------------

-To install, simply place the [intrinsicTerminal.vim](intrinsicTerminal.vim) file within your ~/.vim/colors/ folder then place 'colorscheme intrinsicTerminal' into your ~/.gvimrc file.
-Once that is done, All should be well in the world of gvim.
+To install, simply install using pathogen/vundle or place the [colors/intrinsicTerminal.vim](intrinsicTerminal.vim) file within your ~/.vim/colors/ folder then place 'colorscheme intrinsicTerminal' into your ~/.gvimrc file.
+Once that is done, all should be well in the world of gvim.